 It has never been more important for brands to take responsibility for what they put out into the world.
 We know sustainability is important to you, just as it is to us - especially with a geography teacher for a co-founder!

-We've thought long and hard about how to build a sustainable business and have tried to build solid foundations to build upon as we grow.
+We've thought long and hard about how to be a sustainable business and have tried to establish solid foundations to build upon as we grow.

 Our ethos aligns with the three pillars of sustainability.
 To reduce, reuse and recycle in order to ensure we cause as little to damage to the environment as possible in order to minimise our ecological footprint for future generations.